 So, you’ve been tasked with creating video content for an upcoming event.
 What are some tips you can employ to make sure that the content you capture is the best it can be?
-Here I’ve outlined some simple techniques to create quality content.
+Here I’ve outlined some simple techniques for video production to create quality content.

 2. Composition – Ensure your subject stays in frame and leave enough room for what we call “head space” and “real estate” (the empty space between the subject and the frame).
+Directing music videos requires the skillful mixing of three rare traits: a good sense of style and creativity(video production), strong leadership, and extensive knowledge of technology.
 This is important because it becomes disconcerting to the viewer when the subject dips out of frame.
 I mean, what if they disappear completely?
 Attention will be lost and they’ll be looking for the next video.
 A well composed image is easy on the eyes and allows us to focus on whatever is being presented.